Click to view image and other views

 Item id: 10282

-After owning this piece for decades, and showing it to many collectors and dealers, I believe this is an early Burmese emulation of a Himalayan bronze of the Bodhisattva of Compassion.
-I believe that 1,000 years ago, somewhere in Burma, they had an early Tibetan or Nepalese bronze Buddha of Compassion that they used as a model for the style.
-Still, they kept many features of early Burmese Buddhas, including the ball in lap, the robes, the alloy used, the casting style, and(especially) the ears and overall look and feel.
-I believe it has some features of later Burmese Pyu pieces (9-11thC), but the face, headdress, and lotus petals all look like a Burmese attempt at sculpting in the Himalayan style.
-Over the years, I have seen a few other related early provincial Burmese attempts at emulating Himalayan art in SE Asian and US collections, though none I can find in books.
+1,000 years old Burmese Bronze Buddha in a modified Tibetan Style.
+I believe this is an emulation of a Himalayan bronze of the Bodhisattva of Compassion probably made in Burma in the 9th to 12th centuries (approx).
+I believe they had an early Tibetan or Nepalese prototype they worked from for the style, but they kept many features of early Burmese Buddha, including the ball in lap, garb, the alloy used, the casting style, and(especially) the ears and overall look and feel of a Burmese Buddha.
+It has some features of later Burmese Pyu pieces but the face, headdress, and lotus petals all look like a Burmese attempt at sculpting in the Himalayan style.
+Over the years, I have seen a few other related early provincial Burmese attempts at emulating Himalayan art in SE Asian and US collections, though none that I can find in books.
 I am open to other thoughts about this piece.
-Large for its type (almost 9 inches tall by 6 inches wide at the base!).
-(8.75"H x 6"W x 5"D) - 4lbs A true collector's piece.
+Largest related example I have seen by far.
+(8.75"H x 6"W x 5"D) - 4lbs

 Price Range